Police Officers : The Job | Qualifications | The Process | Training | Exempt Candidates | Information Sessions | Recruitment FAQs

 You may be eligible as an exempt candidate if you:

-- are a currently serving member of a Canadian Police force, or have been a member during the preceding 36 months AND
+- are a currently serving member of a Canadian Police force

 - have had a minimum of one year service with a Canadian Police force after successfully graduating from their police training